kubernetes/kubernetes/docs/devel/api_changes.md

 ## Operational overview

-It's important to have a high level understanding of the API system used in Kubernetes in order to navigate the rest of this document.
+It's important to have a high level understanding of the API system used in LMKTFY in order to navigate the rest of this document.

 As mentioned above, the internal representation of an API object is decoupled from any one API version.
 This provides a lot of freedom to evolve the code,